redbearin/books/README.md

 Start time: 9:00

-Finish time: 10:00
+Finish time: 10:10
-Actual time needed to complete: 1 hour
+Actual time needed to complete: 1 hour 10 minutes, including heroku deployment
 ------------------------------------------------

 Number and name of feature: Feature 2 - search the google books API fo that we can view results

 Estimate of time needed to complete: 1 hour

-Start time:
+Start time:10:43

 Finish time: